garrandall/popular-music-data/tracks/crooklyn-the-crooklyn-dodgers.md

 Take it back, "Black Smif-N-Wessun"

-Press your luck, you’ll get stuck by Buck, for your bucks Masta Ace has the taste for ducks and duck sauce
+Press your luck, you 'll get stuck by Buck, for your bucks Masta Ace has the taste for ducks and duck sauce
 So tell Lord Digga
 “Dig a grave for the bones, sticks and stones”
 While I kick some ancient poems through your domes
 Act went back to attack your homes
 So, Tip, can I flip?
 (Yes, you can)
 I'm in a World War with Muhammad, my man

 Feels so good to be a Crooklyn Dodger
-Uh huh, What’s Happening! to ReRun and Roger?
+Uh huh, What 's Happening! to ReRun and Roger?
 I think I seen em wearing Timberlands and running down the block From Dwayne and Dwayne had a Glock
 ‘Cause he be selling rock for the Partridge Family